Spark plugs aren’t made to last forever. When they eventually need replacement, the options are:

-If, for example, your after-market plugs don’t have the same high grade platinum or iridium tips, don’t have the same precise spark gap, electrode profiles, or are a bit too short, your fuel economy will decrease.
+If, for example, your after-market plugs don’t have the same high-grade platinum or iridium tips, don’t have the same precise spark gap, electrode profiles, or are a bit too short, your fuel economy will decrease.
 While the decrease isn’t tremendous (we’re talking 1-2% here), the decrease adds up.
-If you have an average car that gets about 24mpg, and you drive 15,000 miles a year and pay $3 for a gallon of gas, a 2% decrease in gas mileage will cost you and extra $37.50 at the gas pump this year.
+If you have an average car that gets about 24mpg, and you drive 15,000 miles a year and pay $3 for a gallon of gas, a 2% decrease in gas mileage will cost you an extra $37.50 at the gas pump this year.

 If you were to use cheap spark plugs for the next 3, 4, or 5 years, you’d waste $100-$200 on gas.
-When you compare the cost of a cheap set of spark plugs to a set of quality plugs bought online, there is no savings…Not to mention, your cheap plugs might not last 3, 4, or 5 years before they need replacement.
+When you compare the cost of a cheap set of spark plugs to a set of quality plugs bought online, there are no savings…Not to mention, your cheap plugs might not last 3, 4, or 5 years before they need replacement.

 When you use OEM plugs, you’re using the plug made to help your Toyota’s engine perform at its best.
 While they’re a little more costly than most after-market brands, they’re precisely engineered for your engine.
 They will maximize fuel efficiency and save you hundreds of dollars at the fuel pump!